 With Naureen tugging at my sleeves, I woke up from my

 afternoon nap.
-She took my hand with both of her hands and pulled me towards the
+She took my hand and pulled me towards the

 what she wants.